RomainOr/RomainOr.github.io/content/_index.md

           location: Beggen, Luxembourg
           date_start: '2017-10-01'
           date_end: '2018-08-31'
           description: Worked as a Research, Development and Innovation Consultant for Actimage.
-Was responsible for the image analysis and algorithmic software for the Sidas Feetbox kiosk project.
+Was responsible for the image analysis and algorithmic software for the Sidas Feetbox kiosk project, amongst other projects.

         - title: "Research Engineer Internship"
           company: Inria Grand Est